Poverty in the Democratic Republic of the Congo: Instability

-Disease
+Diseases

 Disease is another central cause of poverty in the DRC.
-Major diseases such as Cholera, Hepatitis A, Malaria, Polio, Measles and Typhoid Fever continue to run rampant.
-1.2% of the Congolese are affected by HIV/AIDS.
+Major diseases such as cholera, hepatitis A, malaria, polio, measles and typhoid fever continue to run rampant.
+HIV/AIDS affects 1.2% of the Congolese.
 In the DRC, Malaria is the primary cause of morbidity and mortality.
 The DRC has the second-highest number of reported cases of Malaria worldwide.
-Children are especially susceptible to Malaria, and the disease is responsible for the deaths of 19 percent of children under the age of five.
+Children are especially susceptible to malaria, and the disease is responsible for the deaths of 19% of children under the age of five.
 Tuberculosis is another leading cause of death.
 Infectious diseases have reduced the life expectancy of the Congolese to only 48 years, while one in seven children dies before the age of five.

 Hunger

 According to the Food Security Portal, nearly 70 percent of the DRC population have little to no access to an adequate food supply contributing to the malnourishment of one out of every four children.
 Malnutrition in children is especially high in war-torn provinces that rely on the mining industry.
 The principal contributing factor to food shortages is population displacement.
 Due to the ongoing violence the United Nations estimates that approximately 2.3 million persons are displaced in the DRC.
 The conflicts in mining provinces have disrupted harvesting activities resulting in three million people being at risk of starvation.
+In March 2025, according to the UN, on the IPC scale 3.9 million are classified as Phase 4 “emergency” levels of hunger and 23.8 million are classified as Phase 3 “crisis” levels.